mattm-malone/with-retries/README.md

 // at 500ms:  attempt: 2
 // at 1000ms: attempt: 3 Returns 3
 ```

-NOTE: withRetries will still retry on a rejected promise or exception, regardless of whether `when` was passed in or not.
+NOTE: `withRetries` will still retry on a rejected promise or exception, regardless of whether `when` was passed in or not.

 ## Coming soon:
 * Exponential backoff
   * This will be the default retry logic on promises/async functions.
 Exponential backoff helps prevent network congestion.
-* Optional error handler
-  * If you don't want to throw an error, or you do but want a custom error, you can pass in an `errorHandler` function to handle custom handling.